pdelong42/interests-map/README.md

    y'know, radio.
 But I was inspired to write something, so I wrote, before I forgot.

+ - parallel and concurrent computation (mostly pertaining to number-crunching)

+   (write me)

  - anything to do with packet capture

    One specific project I had in mind is something that puts a NIC in